tryton/trytond/doc/ref/models/fields.rst

 .. note::

-    The on_change_<field name> methods are runnin in a rollbacked transaction.
+    The on_change_<field name> methods are running in a rollbacked transaction.
 ..

+The set of field names could be filled by using the decorator :meth:`depends`.

 ``on_change_with``
 ------------------

 .. attribute:: Field.on_change_with

-A list of field names.
+A set of field names.
 Same like :attr:`on_change`, but defined the other way around.
 If this attribute is set, the client will call the method ``on_change_with_<field name>`` of the model when the user changes one of the fields defined in the list and will give the values of each fields in this